atuliiitbh/Computer-Network-Project/README.md

 This project's goal is to design the topology of my college campus network **( Indian Institue Of Information Technology Bhagalpur )** on a small scale.
 I have implemented both wired and wireless networking technologies utilising the Cisco Packet Tracer software.

-The following devices is part of this network:
+The following devices are part of this network:

 1) Router (2911)
 2) Switches (2960-24TT)